mccarthyah/lxc-pia-qbittorrent/README.md

 ./install_needs.sh

 Local authentication is disabled for localhost and local subnet.
 Forwarded port will be updated as necessary with the web API.
 A microsocks socks5 proxy is running on port 1080 with no authentication.
+VueTorrent alternate webUI is installed.

 Please use at your own risk.
 I am not a programmer, just a sledgehammer hobbyist.
 Any suggestions are welcomed.